 There was nothing I could do to end my suffering, this was the beginning.
 I sat there twisting the Kleenex in my hand as I willed myself with no success to stop crying, but I couldn’t stop.
 How could he die?
 I listened to a mixture of English and Arabic words filled with empty promises of going home, paradise and forgiveness.
-My eyes stole out of focus glances of the mourning faces of everyone who attended Aulad’s funeral.
+My eyes stole out of focus glances at the mourning faces of everyone who attended Aulad’s funeral.
 It was a decent service, with just a hint of sunlight cascading down over the top of Aulad’s cherry wood casket, cool but not too cold for a November day.
 But my heart broke for Aulad’s mother who sat up front and to the right, weeping quietly to herself over the death of her only son.
 She traded her usual stylish American clothing for a long black abaya with a matching hijab and sunglasses.
-I wish I could so badly be of some comfort to her but I knew better then to properly introduce myself at a time like this.
+I wish I could so badly be of some comfort to her but I knew better than to properly introduce myself at a time like this.
 I licked the salty tear that had fallen onto my bottom lip and dapped at the new tears that started to wail up again.
-Kara squeezed my hand tight in sympathy as she too, had lost a friend.
+Kara squeezed my hand tight in sympathy as she too had lost a friend.

 I shifted my foot from the discomfort of shoes I had not worn since my high school graduation.
 It was weird being in this house, with all these people at a time like this.
-I had so many memories of Aulad and I, cuddling on the very couch that a few of his family members where crying on.
+I had so many memories of Aulad and me, cuddling on the very couch that a few of his family members were crying on.
 “Alicia, I’m so sorry.
-I- I still can’t believe Aulad is gone”, Kara’s pale blue eyes where filled with pain, surrounded by swollen tanned flesh that stood out against the redness of her eyes and the strawberry blond of her hair.
+I–I still can’t believe Aulad is gone”, Kara’s pale blue eyes were filled with pain, surrounded by swollen tanned flesh that stood out against the redness of her eyes and the strawberry blond of her hair.
 “I-I, there’s just no words I c-can’t–”, I cried.
 I felt Kara’s thin arms wrap around me with just a hint of warmth.
 I accepted her embrace but it felt empty.
 I wanted to slump to the floor and die from the heartbreak, anything to make this feeling disappear like a bad dream.

 Just then, I felt another hand on my back causing us to release our embrace.
 I turned to look at Mrs. Shadid, Aulad’s mother.
-She was a strikingly beautiful woman with jet black hair usually worn out that fell past her shoulders, always looking perfect against her natural tan skin.
+She was a strikingly beautiful woman with jet black hair usually worn out that fell past her shoulders, always looking perfect for her naturally tan skin.
 Although Mrs. Shadid and I met a couple of times in passing, and while she was always kind, Mrs. Shadid never went out her way to talk to me or get to know me.
 Today, her 50-year-old face was filled with grief but a hint of a smile crept up into the tiny corners of her mouth.

 My heart fluttered with nervousness at the sound of her saying my name and actually talking to me.